ameerais/Project-3---Covid/README.md

 Therefore, the dataset used does not contain personal identifiers and represents aggregated public health data.
 No sensitive information was exposed or misused in this project.

+#Relationship between COVID-19 cases and racial/ethnic groups

+In this part we are going to tackle the following question:
+'Is there a relationship between racial and ethnic groups with the number of COVID-19 Cases?

+In order to answer the following question we chose a dataset called "COVID-19_Cases_and_Deaths_by_Race_Ethnicity_-_ARCHIVE.csv"

+The first step, we loaded the dataset into a Pandas DataFrame.
+Before any analysis, we cleaned the columns names to avoid any errors when referring to specific columns later.
+Next, we dropped rows with missing values to have useful information We also filled missing values with 0 since the missing value implies that no cases or deaths were recorded for that group.
+We ensured the correct data types are being used which is integers in order to perform statistical analysis correctly.
+We then connected to SQLite Database, and verified that the data is in the database by querying the first 5 rows.
+Because the data is in SQL, we ran a query to aggregate the total cases by race/ethnicity group.
+We got the total cases in descending order here.
+Before plotting charts, we make sure we are only working with rows where values are not missing - race/ethnicity and total cases and that the data type is correct.
+First, we plotted a bar chart of total cases to visualize.
+We found that NH White has the highest number of total cases.
+We then calculated descriptive statistics for cases by race/ethnicity To make a fair comparison across different population sizes of different racial/ethnic groups, we calculated the case rate per 100,000 people - this helps us normalize the data.
+We represented that by doing a bar chart per 100k of COVID-19 case rates.
+The results were different here, and we can see that the Hispanic group.

+This means that now we have two bar charts - one that shows the total number of cases by race/ethnicity and another showing the case rate per 100,000 people.
+This makes it easier to compare the impact.

+Total cases bar chart: larger groups such as NH White have more cases around 77 million simply because their population is larger

+Case rates per 100,000 people chart: we are normalizing the data here and notice that case rate is diferrent with Hispanic group having the highest case rates.

+The raw number of COVID-19 cases differs significantly across racial and ethnic groups, with larger population groups generally having more total cases.
+However, this raw number alone does not provide a clear picture of the impact on each group due to differences in population size. we can see that while some groups had higher total case numbers, when adjusted for population size, other groups were more severely impacted by the pandemic in terms of the proportion of their population that was infected

+We additionally created a scatter plot between the total cases and total deaths to visually represent the relationship between both variables.

+Lastly, to answer our question we did a correlation analysis to see if there is a relationship between case rates and deaths.
+The correlation between case_rates_per_100k to total deaths is 0.076 indicating a weak positive correlation suggesting that there is little to no linear relationship between these two.
+The number of cases does not predict the total number of deaths suggesting other factors (healthcare access, demographics) may play a larger role in determining death rates.

+However, when doing the correlation between the total cases and total death we get a value of 0.714 indicating a strong positive correlation.
+This means as the number of cases increases, the total number of deaths also tends to increase.
+Other factors like healthcase access, age distrbution, pre-existing conditions play a role which explains why the correlation is not perfect.

+We conclude that there is a clear relationship between racial and ethnic groups and the number of COVID-19 cases.
+Some groups were disproportionately affected when adjusting for population size, experiencing higher case rates per 100,000 people.
+However, the severity of the impact in terms of deaths is influenced by more than just the case numbers or infection rates—other socioeconomic and health factors likely contribute to the disparities in outcomes.